jaiveerkhanna/jaiveerk-cs499-hw3/REPORT.md

  (10pt) Report your results through an .md file in your submission; discuss your implementation choices and document the performance of your models (both training and validation performance) under the conditions you settled on.
 Compare the base encoder-decoder, encoder-decoder with attention, and transformer-based model performance.
 Discuss your encoder-decoder attention choices (e.g., flat or hierarchical, recurrent cell used, etc.).
 Discuss the attention mechanism you implemented for the encoder-decoder model using the taxonomy we discussed in class.

+DISCLAIMER:
+    - If you want to examine the model without attention, change line 8 of train.py to : import model_no_attention as model
+    - If you want to examine the model with attention, change line 8 of train.py to : import model_attention as model

  Architecture:
     -Encoder Decoder Wrapper Model does the following:
         - Takes input, runs through encoder